 - You'll receive notification in your childcare services account to reconfirm your eligibility for 30 hours before the validity end date.

-- You confirm that your circumstances haven't changed since the initial application or update the application if they have.
+- You confirm that your circumstances haven't changed since your application or update the application if they have.

 If your circumstances change and you're no longer eligible